m-rosinsky/WebWasp/docs/natas.md

 ## Level 1

 Let's take a look at level 1 in the browser first.
-We navigate to the same link as before, but replacing the `0` in the URL with a `1`.
+We'll navigate to the same link as before, replacing the `0` in the URL with a `1`.

 We'll provide `natas1` as the username this time, and the password from the previous level.